Move-in Mind™ Training

 In my practice, working in movement coaching and dance fields with groups and individual sessions since 1990s, I’ve always integrated mental imagery.

 Some of our psycho-physiological functions depend on our interrelation with environmental stimuli, first of all the gravity field in which we move.
 These are not “voluntary” functions, and so we cannot modulate them using our “will”, but they respond to mental imagery, when we are able to use it in order to evoke stimuli and sensations, and to orient ourselves (or part of our body) in a specific spatial direction.
+After many years of experience and thanks to some specific tools and trainings, finally I found an appropriate approach to teach people how to find their best way to create and use mental imagery.
+It means that people can easily learn to build the most effective and powerful mental images in order to activate their internal resources.

 Finally, I created a specific Sensory-Motor Imagery Training (Mental Training), integrating the basic sequences of exercises of Beamish Bodymind Balancing® and the principles of Rolfing® Structural Integration.